Cherry pie cookies will give you the delicious taste of cherry pie in a cute, bite sized cookie. They’re incredibly easy to make, too!

 The best part about these cherry pie cookies is that they’re versatile for all types of bakers.
 You can make them completely from scratch, or you can go semi-homemade, using store bought pie dough and prepared pie filling.
 Nobody will care how you made them, as long as they can eat them!

 If you’d like to make the pastry from scratch, click here for my easy pie crust recipe.
 My easy recipe for making cherry pie filling is in the recipe below.

 Here’s the easy cherry pie cookies recipe.

 These bite sized cookies will give you all the great taste of cherry pie in a cute little cookie.
 Make a batch for someone you love!

-- 14 ounces pastry crust (enough for a double-crusted 9-inch pie) Get my recipe here
+- 14 ounces pastry dough (enough for a double-crusted 9-inch pie)

 - 1 tablespoon lemon juice